csebooks/artificial-intelligence/content.en/v-learning/_index.md

-18 LEARNING FROM EXAMPLES
+# 18 LEARNING FROM EXAMPLES

 _In which we describe agents that can improve their behavior through diligent study of their own experiences._

-An agent is **learning** if it improves its performance on future tasks after making observationsLEARNING

-about the world.
+An agent is **learning** if it improves its performance on future tasks after making observations about the world.
 Learning can range from the trivial, as exhibited by jotting down a phone number, to the profound, as exhibited by Albert Einstein, who inferred a new theory of the universe.
 In this chapter we will concentrate on one class of learning problem, which seems restricted but actually has vast applicability: from a collection of input–output pairs, learn a function that predicts the output for new inputs.

 Why would we want an agent to learn?
 If the design of the agent can be improved, why wouldn’t the designers just program in that improvement to begin with?
 There are three main reasons.
 First, the designers cannot anticipate all possible situations that the agent might find itself in.
 For example, a robot designed to navigate mazes must learn the layout of each new maze it encounters.
 Second, the designers cannot anticipate all changes over time; a program designed to predict tomorrow’s stock market prices must learn to adapt when conditions change from boom to bust.
 Third, sometimes human programmers have no idea how to program a solution themselves.
 For example, most people are good at recognizing the faces of family members, but even the best programmers are unable to program a computer to accomplish that task, except by using learning algorithms.
 This chapter first gives an overview of the various forms of learning, then describes one popular approach, decisiontree learning, in Section 18.3, followed by a theoretical analysis of learning in Sections 18.4 and 18.5.
 We look at various learning systems used in practice: linear models, nonlinear models (in particular, neural networks), nonparametric models, and support vector machines.
 Finally we show how ensembles of models can outperform a single model.

-18.1 FORMS OF LEARNING
+## FORMS OF LEARNING

 Any component of an agent can be improved by learning from data.
 The improvements, and the techniques used to make them, depend on four major factors:

 - Which _component_ is to be improved.

-693

 - What _prior knowledge_ the agent already has.

 - What _representation_ is used for the data and the component.